serverless/blog/posts/2017-12-14-building-testing-alexa-skill-bespoken-plugin.md

 - Talk about advanced steps and further exploration

 # Setting up the environment
 For starters, you’ll need a few things:
 An Amazon developer account ([sign up here](https://developer.amazon.com))
 An AWS account with access to Lambda and DynamoDB ([learn how to create your AWS account with IAM roles here](https://www.youtube.com/watch?v=yaLMc7WMmHQ&index=1&list=PLIIjEI2fYC-A5wxo521u6OqAwbsFFQFbW))
 The Serverless Framework (`npm install serverless -g`)

 Go ahead and get set up with those items if you have not already.

 Now, to follow along at home, start by cloning this repo with Alexa sample code:
 `git clone https://github.com/bespoken/giftionary`

 This repository contains the example we are going to walk through, already configured with the correct packages and libraries.
-This includes the [Alexa Node.js SDK from Amazon](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) that we’ll leverage for building skills.
+This includes the [Alexa Node.js SDK from Amazon](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) that we’ll leverage for building a skill.

 Once you’ve cloned the repository, go to the directory you cloned it into and run `npm install` to setup the project.